 Hiring the right consultant or business advisor can be a cost-effective way for a small- or medium-sized business to leverage specialized knowledge.
 Consultants will be able to help businesses in a number of key areas, such as SEO or marketing, and help develop strategy, improve efficiency, and expand into new markets.
 Conversely, hiring the wrong consultant or business advisor can cost more than money—it can also cost you a lot of wasted time and energy.
-Because small businesses are already working on a small budget, it's key that the right consultant is chosen, and this can more likely be achieved by asking the right questions during the hiring process.
+Because small businesses are already working on a small budget, it's key that the right consultant is chosen, and this can more likely be achieved by knowing which questions to ask consultants before hiring them.

 These are the questions that small- and medium-sized businesses should ask consultants and business advisors before hiring them, and why it is important to ask each question.

 1. Are you collaborative?
-Businesses do not want a consultant who will work in isolation as there is a danger that they could take the business down a route it shouldn't go down.
+Businesses do not want a consultant who will work in isolation, as there is a danger that they could take the business down a route it shouldn't go.
 How will you keep us informed of changes you make to our website?
 How often will you report on your work, and what will it look like?
 For example, a monthly report is fairly standard for SEO.
 How will we contact you?

 2. Do you have knowledge of our industry?
 While it is important to have industry knowledge, a broad knowledge of other industries will allow a consultant to bring fresh ideas to the table.
-So, hire a business consultant who at least has experience with your type of business (B2B is very different from B2C or SaaS), as well as others.
+Prior to hiring a business consultant, make sure they have experience with your type of business (B2B is very different from B2C or SaaS), as well as others.

 4. What do you think is the biggest change that has happened in (consultant's sphere of knowledge) the last year?
 For example, you might ask an SEO consultant about Google's recent algorithm changes and how they might affect a website like yours.
 You might also ask about any recent courses or interesting content the candidate has completed or read recently.